Bonanza: The Next Generation

 Bonanza: The Next Generation is a 1988 American Western television film and a sequel to the 1959–1973 television series Bonanza starring John Ireland, Robert Fuller, Barbara Anderson, Michael Landon Jr., Brian A. Smith and John Amos.
+The film aired in syndication on March 23, 1988.

 Synopsis

 When Ben Cartwright's seafaring brother, Aaron, (John Ireland) takes over the Ponderosa he signs over drilling rights to land-grabbers.
 Captain Aaron Cartwright's grand nephews arrive to save the ranch.

 Production

 The film was written by David Dortort and Paul Savage, and directed by William F. Claxton.
 Bonanza: The Next Generation was the pilot for a television series that was never produced but was followed by two other television films Bonanza: The Return (1993) and Bonanza: Under Attack (1995).

 Casting

 None of the characters from the original series appears since the entire cast, with the exception of Pernell Roberts, Michael Landon and David Canary, had died.
 Lorne Greene had signed to reprise his role as patriarch Ben, but died shortly before production began.
 He was replaced by veteran actor John Ireland, who played Ben's brother Aaron.
 The movie features Michael Landon Jr. as the son of Little Joe Cartwright, and Gillian Greene, daughter of Lorne Greene, as his love interest.